 1. Build a comprehensive frontline onboarding plan

 An onboarding plan can help simplify the frontline onboarding process.
-It helps maintain uniformity while providing the best experience for your frontline workers.
+It helps maintain uniformity while providing the best employee onboarding experience for your frontline workers.
 This is especially important if you are onboarding a distributed workforce.
 You must ensure that the distributed workforce in all locations receives the same onboarding experience.

 - Set goals and define the timeline for the onboarding process (for instance, 30, 60, or 90 days long)

 - Determine the needs and responsibilities of the role